 Consider getting assistance from a business consultant or a company that helps you with your projects as well.
-As a business consultant, HashMicro is more than happy to assist you with guidelines for applying for the grant.
+Therefore, as a business consultant, HashMicro is more than happy to assist you with guidelines for applying for the grant.

 You must know that the EDG only supports new projects that are new and not generating any revenue at the point of grant application.
-A project is considered to have started if suppliers and service providers have already signed a contract, or if any work on the project scope has started or if payment has been received for the project.
+As a result, a project is considered to have started if suppliers and service providers have already signed a contract, or if any work on the project scope has started or if payment has been received for the project.

 Next, prepare the project proposal.
-This stage requires you to provide crucial business information.
-Here are documents you need to prepare:
+Therefore, this stage requires you to provide crucial business information.
+In addition, here are documents you need to prepare: